-rounded on Captain Domigny, demanding, "Will you do as he has dependent on the people you've freed, and be a second class citizen?"
+He rounded on Captain Domigny, demanding, "Will you do as he has done, Captain?
+Or will you stay here, to slave for the people you've freed, and be a second-class citizen?"

 Captain Domigny turned slowly, looking Dirk full in the eye.
 "I'll stay."

 Dirk's mouth hooked down in contempt.
 "Is this what we've waited for, then?
 Why we've worked our whole lives, what we've given up house and home for-to be highly trained serfs?
-'Oh, surely, sir, we'll set up industries for you.
-Certainly, madame, well organize your commerce.
+'Oh, surely, sir, we'll set up industries for you!
+Certainly, madame, we'll organize your commerce.
 Thank you, thank you kindly, for giving us the chance!
 Schools?
 Oh, delighted!
 We'll start them right away-no problem at all.
 All the things you can't do for yourself, we'll be oh-so-glad to do for you.
-Just give us a pat on the head now and then, and maybe a bone, and we're happy.'
+Just give us a pat on the head now and then, and maybe a bone, and we're happy!'
 Is this why we gave up our lives?"

 Domigny reddened.
-"I've worked my whole life for the good of my people, Dulainand I'll keep doing ill" Dirk stared at him.
+"I've worked my whole life for the good of my people, Dulainand I'll keep doing it!"

+Dirk stared at him.